Naudria/Quotalicious/README.md

 # QUOTALICIOUS

-Add your favorite quotes to predetermined lists—-motivational, inspirational, humorous...
+Create / delete lists and add / remove your favorite quotes to them—-motivational, inspirational, humorous...
 Uses the https://favqs.com/ API to list quotes for your perusal.

 # Installation